 Transanal rectocele repair provides long-term improvement for constipation and constipation-specific QOL.

 A rectocele is a herniation of the anterior rectal wall into the vaginal lumen.
-The anorectal symptoms of rectocele are a sense of incomplete evacuation, the need to strain, the sensation of a vaginal bulge, the need for vaginal or perineal digitation, rectal pain, and fecal incontinence (FI) [1].
+The anorectal symptoms of rectocele are a sense of incomplete evacuation of the stool, the need to strain, the sensation of a vaginal bulge, the need for vaginal or perineal digitation, rectal pain, and fecal incontinence (FI) [1].
 Surgery is considered for patients with rectoceles when conservative treatment fails.

 This study assessed long-term functional outcomes and QOL after transanal repair in patients with symptomatic rectocele using patient symptom scores and generic and symptom-specific QOL instruments.